-The Hastings District Council’s Achievement of Arms (or known as the Coat of Arms) was unveiled in 1993.
-It is the Council's official symbol.
+The Hastings District Council Achievement of Arms (or Coat of Arms) was unveiled in 1993.
+It is Council's official symbol.

-The lion and fern leaves come from the Hastings City Council Arms, the cross from the Havelock Borough Council Arms and the carved cross and sun was the principal charge in the Arms of the Hawke’s Bay County Council.
+The lion and fern leaves are from the Hastings City Council Arms, the cross from the Havelock Borough Council Arms, and the carved cross and sun was the principal charge in the Arms of the Hawke’s Bay County Council.

-The Crest on the helmet represents a sunburst emanating from clouds, symbolising the light, warmth and moisture which produce the fertility of the Hastings district.
+The Crest on the helmet represents a sunburst emanating from clouds, symbolising the light, warmth and moisture which combine to provide the fertility of the Hastings district.
 The sun’s rays support a toothed wheel, symbolising the industries of the region which depend on this fertility.

 The Compartment panel is carved with a Maori pattern, paying tribute to the contribution of the foundation residents of the region.
-This supports a profusion of fruits including grapes, which are made into wine, apples, pears and peaches.
+That panel supports a profusion of fruits including grapes, apples, pears and peaches.
 Miro berries and leaves are included because of their importance to the original Maori population.

 Per pale Vert and Argent, in dexter a cross-crosslet fitchy Or (for Havelock North Borough Council); in sinister, on a cross carved with a Maori pattern Gules, a sun in splendour Or (for Hawke’s Bay County Council); on a chief party per pale Argent and Vert, a lion passant guardant, armed and langued Gules within an orle of fern leaves all counterchanged (for Hastings City Council).
 An inescutcheon Or charged with a manche Gules (for Warren Hastings).

 On a wreath of the colours, clouds Argent, rays Or, a sunburst supporting a toothed wheel, perforated of six, centred and rimmed Argent, Gules.